kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/telescope.nvim/README.md

 ### How to change Telescope Highlights group?

-There are 10 highlights group you can play around with in order to meet your needs:
+There are 10 highlight groups you can play around with in order to meet your needs:

 ```viml
 highlight TelescopeSelection      guifg=#D79921 gui=bold " selected item